ibm-cloud-docs/containers/cs_subnets.md

 {: #managing_ips}

 By default, 4 portable public and 4 portable private IP addresses can be used to expose single apps to the public or private network by [creating a load balancer service](cs_loadbalancer.html).
 To create a load balancer service, you must have at least 1 portable IP address of the correct type available.
 You can view portable IP addresses that are available or free up a used portable IP address.
+{: shortdesc}

 ### Viewing available portable public IP addresses
 {: #review_ip}

-To list all of the portable IP addresses in your cluster, both used and available, you can run:
+To list all of the portable IP addresses in your cluster, both used and available, you can run the following command.
+{: shortdesc}

 ```
 kubectl get cm ibm-cloud-provider-vlan-ip-config -n kube-system -o yaml